French lower house backs Holocaust deportations fund

-PARIS French lawmakers voted on Wednesday to create a $60-million fund to compensate Holocaust victims transported by French state rail firm SNCF to Nazi concentration camps in a move also intended to protect the company from future U.S. litigation.
+PARIS French lawmakers voted on Wednesday to create a $60-million (38.26 million-pound) fund to compensate Holocaust victims deported by French state rail firm SNCF to Nazi concentration camps in a move also intended to protect the company from future U.S. litigation.

 About 76,000 Jews were arrested in France during World War Two and transported in appalling conditions in railway boxcars to concentration camps such as Auschwitz, where most died.